 Dramatic changes across the legal landscape today are transforming the ways employers and lawyers work and operate.
 One prominent trend among corporate in-house legal departments and law firms is the increasing engagement of interim legal staffing.
 While it’s not a new concept, employers are far more accepting of the movement today than ever before, to the extent that it is already a reliable and trusted staffing method.
 Interim legal staffing brings flexibility and cost savings that have become necessities for most employers, and for many, it's an effective way to scale the business.

 The development, which is evolving into a permanent and industrywide staffing model, is largely the after-effect of workforce changes due to the 2008 Great Recession and the global pandemic.
 These events were highly disruptive in altering legal staffing requirements, only to change again as markets rebounded.
-“When certain hard-hit areas of the economy eventually began to return, legal work in those areas came back quickly, and firms found themselves shorthanded in certain practice areas,” said Steven Lynch, General Manager, Legal for Lucas Group, a Korn Ferry company.
+“When certain hard-hit areas of the economy eventually began to return, legal work in those areas came back quickly, and firms found themselves shorthanded in certain practice areas,” said Steven Lynch, General Manager, Legal Center of Expertise Leader.

 Expense cutting and record layoffs to reduce overhead forced many lawyers to pursue other employment options.
 As this occurred, lifestyle decisions further drove many lawyers to voluntarily exit payroll status in favor of the freedom to control their work lives as legal contractors, choosing jobs that allow continued remote work status, and even launching their own firms as corporate and big law return-to-office protocols have come into play.